 During the next two years, in 2017-18, our list of supporters grew rapidly, approaching 40,000 active supporters.
 This was the direct result of the growth in Maine AllCare chapters and the public informational events they organized.
 Thousands of Mainers signed our well-recognized yellow cards that state in bold letters: I SUPPORT UNIVERSAL HEALTHCARE.

-In order to provide real answers with real numbers attributable to healthcare costs in Maine, Maine AllCare tasked the Maine Center for Economic Policy to analyze the financial implications of implementing universal healthcare in Maine.
-The report, which was shared at a December 16, 2019, hearing before the Legislature's Joint Standing Committee on Health Coverage, Insurance and Financial Services, stated that universal healthcare would protect all Mainers, and save the state $1.5 billion annually.
+In order to provide real answers with real numbers attributable to health care costs in Maine, Maine AllCare tasked the Maine Center for Economic Policy to analyze the financial implications of implementing universal health care in our state.
+The report, which was shared at a December 16, 2019, hearing before the Legislature's Joint Standing Committee on Health Coverage, Insurance and Financial Services, stated that universal health care would protect all Mainers, and save the state $1.5 billion annually.
 This was an important undertaking, since it finally answered the complaint that a universal system is out of reach financially for Maine.
 Clearly, it is not.

 Our work continues.
 Today we have eight Maine AllCare chapters engaged in education and advocacy.
 They are in Portland, Sacopee Valley, Brunswick, Bangor, Blue Hill Peninsula, Lincoln County, York, and Ellsworth/MDI.
-With the help and support of an informed public, we will realize the promise of universal, publicly funded, privately provided healthcare – it will become a public good.
+With the help and support of an informed public, we will realize the promise of universal, publicly funded, privately delivered health care — it will become a public good.